griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/06_shotgrid_user.md

 2. In your User Menu on the upper right of your screen, choose **[Account Settings](https://griptape-demo.shotgrid.autodesk.com/page/account_settings)**.

-3. Choose **Legacy Login and Personal Access Token** in the left hand sidebar.
+3. Choose **Legacy Login and Personal Access Token** in the left-hand sidebar.

     ![Personal Access Token](assets/img/shotgrid_pat.png)